knox2/MSGraph/README.md

 ####4.
 ENVIRONMENT VARIABLES

-If you add environment values to your .env as exactly shown below, you do not need to add an entry to the services array.
+add environment values to your .env

 ````
 // other values above